 The NeoAir XLite sleeping pad is one of the most comfortable sleeping pads on the market.
 You are guaranteed to wake up without any kinks or muscle aches from the night before with Therm-a-Rest.

-Your travel backpack is the foundation of your camping gear and should stand the test of weight.
+Depending on whether you are hiking or just camping, you can either go for one of our best backpacking backpacks or a travel backpack.
+Either way, a backpack is the foundation of your camping gear essentials and should stand the test of weight.
 Osprey is a top-selling backpack company in the U.S.and a Travel Lemming favorite.
 In fact, we have a whole Osprey Porter review for you to check out!

 The Porter 46 backpack model features lockable zippers and comfortable straps, which is important if you are hiking into your campsite for the night.